 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- Do not take any aspirin or ibuprofen before procedure unless your caregiver has told you to.
+- Do not take any aspirin or ibuprofen before procedure unless your healthcare provider has told you to.

 - You may need blood tests before your procedure.
 You may also need x-rays or an MRI of your knee.
-Talk to your caregiver about these or other tests you may need.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location of each test.

 The night before your procedure:

 Ask caregivers about directions for eating and drinking.

 - Ask your caregiver before taking any medicine on the day of your procedure.
 These medicines include insulin, diabetic pills, high blood pressure pills, or heart pills.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.